 In order to ensure the safety of patients/clients at all times, each student is responsible for completing a training course, which will focus on transferring principles and techniques.
-Details concerning this training course will be provided at the beginning of Term A. The cost per student is approximately \$25.
+Details concerning this training course will be provided at the beginning of Term A and are outlined under Course Structure.
+The cost per student is approximately \$25.